strainer/barsort/readme.md

   // (this is not the unpresentable part...)
 ```

 The counting sort is used to get elements quite close to where thay should be but they need to be fine-sorted afterward.
 The classic "insertion sort" is perfect for fine sorting as long it never has to move any elements too far.
-It is combined with mergesort to cope with rare problem cases.
+It can fall back on mergesort to cope with rare problem cases.

 Version History
 ---------------